-ALTERNATIVE MEANS FOR EARNING HIGH SCHOOL GRADUATION CREDIT
+ALTERNATIVE MEANS FOR EARNING HIGH SCHOOL GRAD.
+CREDIT

-It is recognized that the best possible means for earning credit for graduation from SHS is to do while attending regular classes during the day.
+It is recognized that the best possible means for earning credit for graduation from SHS is to do so while attending regular classes during the day.
 However, circumstances may arise that are necessary for students to make up missed work or enrich the current curriculum.
 Correspondence courses, evening high school courses, summer school courses, and satellite courses may be used as remediation or as a supplement to the education offered at SHS.
 Opportunities for earning credit by an alternative method will be reviewed on an individual basis.
-The following criteria will be used the principal and guidance counselor as a guideline in students taking credit through alternative means:
+The following criteria will be used by the principal and guidance counselor as a guideline in students taking credit through alternative means:

-- 1) If the student is in a 'failed course situation', the first option is to retake the class (with another teacher if possible).
+- If the student is in a 'failed course situation', the first option is to retake the class (with another teacher if possible).
 Other options will not be considered until the retake option has been exhausted.
-If the retake option has been attempted, then other alternatives will be considered (eg. Acellus). - 2) SHS students may find themselves in the position to take a University Connection/College Connect class for dual credit.
+If the retake option has been attempted, then other alternatives will be considered (eg. Montana Digital Academy). - 2) SHS students may find themselves in the position to take a University Connection/College Connect class for dual credit.
 The program is for enrichment and to supplement a student's education.
 The intent is not to replace a core course from SHS.
 However, there are times when situations arise that would facilitate the need for a particular class in the University Connection/College Connect program.
-If the student is in line to take a class such as this, the following steps must be completed: - -The student shall discuss his/her plan with the high school counselor. - -The student may request the principal, counselor, and one teacher to write letters to the registrar stating approval of the student's request, if needed. - -The student shall go to the registrar's office to start the registration procedure and receive appropriate approval from the institution of higher learning. - -All expenses will be covered by the student/parent at the appropriate time. - -The student shall provide evidence to the counselor of course registration(s). - -The student must be in good standing with academics, attendance, and discipline. - -Deadlines and timeframes for grades must meet SHS requirements. - -College/University class grade(s) will be placed on your high school transcript if time has been provided by SHS for the student to take the class (thus it could affect your high school grade point average and class ranking). - -Note: If the class is taken on the student's own time (eg. summer, night, etc.), then SHS dual credit will not be given, nor will it be figured into the high school GPA or shown on the SHS transcript. - -Note: It is also suggested that this program be for juniors and seniors, with the possibility of some sophomores when deemed appropriate.
+If the student is in line to take a class such as this, the following steps must be completed: - -The student shall discuss his/her plan with the high school counselor. - -The student shall go to the registrar's office to start the registration procedure and receive appropriate approval from the institution of higher learning. - -All expenses will be covered by the student/parent at the appropriate time. - -The student shall provide evidence to the counselor of course registration(s). - -The student must be in good standing with academics, attendance, and discipline.

+- -Deadlines and timeframes for grades must meet SHS requirements. - -College/University class grade(s) will be placed on your high school transcript if time has been provided by SHS for the student to take the class (thus it could affect your high school grade point average and class ranking). - -Note: If the class is taken on the student's own time (eg. summer, night, etc.), then SHS dual credit will not be given, nor will it be figured into the high school GPA nor shown on the SHS transcript. - -Note: It is also suggested that this program be for juniors and seniors, with the possibility of some sophomores when deemed appropriate.